Best Boxing Gloves Reviewed

-Type of Gloves
+Types of Boxing Gloves

 Of course, they’re definitely Jack-of-all-trades pieces.
 They do everything well, but they don’t really do anything great.
 Still, if you’re on a budget, or you’re still too green to really appreciate too much of a difference, a good set of training gloves will do everything you want.

-Bruce Lee said it best in Enter the Dragon: Boards don’t hit back.
+Martial Arts legend Bruce Lee said it best in Enter the Dragon: Boards don’t hit back.
 Naturally, a big part of your training should consist of actual sparring, and sparring gloves help you get the most of it.
 Unlike your general purpose gloves, sparring gloves have a softer foam padding so when you land a good strike (hopefully more than one), your partner isn’t too badly injured to keep up the fight.

 Heavy Bag Gloves

 Going back to Enter the Dragon (and incurring the wrath of Bruce Lee for contradicting him), there really is a need for some board-punching, or in this case, heavy bag punching, to isolate and build strength and technique.
-The absolute opposite end of the padding spectrum from your sparring gloves, heavy bag gloves are the most padded gloves in your arsenal, usually lined with denser foam to support a lot of repeated strikes.
+The absolute opposite end of the padding spectrum from your sparring gloves, punching bag gloves are the most padded gloves in your arsenal, usually lined with denser foam to support a lot of repeated strikes.

 However, much like the sparring gloves, you want to use these for their intended purpose.
-While you won’t break your bag gloves using them in a sparring match, the denser, heavier padding will do a lot more damage to your sparring partner.
+While you won’t break your gloves using them in a sparring match, the denser, heavier padding will do a lot more damage to your sparring partner.
 Like your equipment, you should use your sparring partner the right way (IE, not knocking him out five times a day) to get the most benefits and, as such, use a glove that isn’t designed to do unnecessary damage.

 Heavy bag gloves should be one of your first purchases, allowing you to start building good form on a stationary target.
 Fortunately, they’re fairly affordable, so even if you’re on the fence about MMA, it’s not a huge loss if you find out it’s not for you.